phpmyadmin/phpmyadmin/doc/glossary.rst

       .. seealso:: <https://en.wikipedia.org/wiki/Client_(computing)>

     column
-      a set of data values of a particular simple type, one for each row of the table.
+      a set of data values of a particularly simple type, one for each row of the table.

       .. seealso:: <https://en.wikipedia.org/wiki/Column_(database)>